What does a Concierge do?

 - Opportunity to meet new people every day.

-- Potential for tips and bonuses.
+- Potential for flexible work hours.

 - Skills gained in customer service and problem-solving.